wp-plugins/base64-encoderdecoder/readme.txt

 Thanks to [MyDigitalLife](http://www.mydigitallife.info/2006/06/24/retrieve-and-get-wordpress-post-id-outside-the-loop-as-php-variable/) for the info on how to identify the postID, helping me to solve the bug related to multiple base64 blocks showing on different posts at same time.

+Thanks to [Daniel Lorch](http://daniel.lorch.cc/docs/ajax_simple/) for the info on how to use AJAX inside the plugin, it was a clarificating example.